fermyon/developer/content/spin/spin-oci.md

 ## Spin Open Container Initiative (OCI) Support

-With Spin's Open Container Initiative (OCI) support, you can package and save your Spin application as an OCI artifact in a registry like [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [DockerHub](https://hub.docker.com/).
+With Spin's Open Container Initiative (OCI) support, you can package and save your Spin application as an OCI artifact in a registry like [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [DockerHub](https://hub.docker.com/) and then run your Spin app from these registries.

 ## Prerequisites

-First, follow [this guide](https://developer.fermyon.com/spin/install) to ensure you have the latest version of Spin installed.
+First, follow [this guide](https://developer.fermyon.com/spin/install) to ensure you have the latest version of Spin installed (this tutorial refers to Spin 1.0 and above).
 You can check the Spin version using the following command:

 <!-- @selectiveCpy -->